 Foreign travel advice

-A number of terrorist groups are active in Turkey.
+Terrorists are very likely to try to carry out attacks in Turkey.
+A number of terrorist groups are active.
 Since 2015 there has been an increase in PKK (Kurdish separatist) terrorist activity in south-east Turkey.
 There have been a number of attacks by other groups including suicide attacks by Daesh (formerly referred to as ISIL), attacks by the far left DHKP(C) and the Kurdish separatist group TAK, including in cities such as Ankara and Istanbul.
 Terrorist groups, including Daesh and the TAK, have publicly threatened to attack tourist sites in Turkey.

 Further attacks are likely.
 Attacks could be indiscriminate and could affect places visited by foreigners.